htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The Team">}}
-As a team of five we had a lot of differend background knowledge present in the team.
-Some of us have worked with the IMI-Map extensively before, others had never even seen it.
-Some of us had prior knowledge about the process of the IMI-Internships from varied perspectives, others had not gone through that process ever.
-Some of us had worked extensively with the MEVN-Stack before, others had not.
+As a team of five we had very differend background knowledge present in the team.
+Some of us have worked with the IMI-Map before, others had never even seen it.
+Some of us had prior knowledge about the process of the IMI-Internships from varied perspectives, others had not even gone through the internship process themselves.
+Some of us had worked with the MEVN-Stack before, others had not.

 Including all these points of views, perspectives and bits of knowledge was a challenge and the reason we decided not to give fixed roles to people.
 Over the course of time a few key areas of work developed anyway:
 * **Jakob** and **Robin** worked mainly on the frontend